METrimble/MyCloset/README.md

 ### MyCloset is a simple web app aimed to help me pick out outfits and make smart clothing purchases.
 All assets are custom drawn.

 ## Try It Now: https://my-closet.azurewebsites.net/
-Note: the lowest tier version of Azure SQL Database is used so the database may take a second to resume.
-You may need to refresh the website multiple times before it loads.
-This is currently being patched

 ## Future Features
 This project is still currently a work in progress.
 Future features will include...
 - More clothing options
 - Multiple user sessions
 - Better loading of clothing on doll
-- Patch to database resume bug

 ## About
 - Deployed using Azure App services